 'Dawn watcher' simulacrum in north-east sector of Avebury henge.
 This is one of the few stones left standing of the north inner circle.

 Archaeologists have ignored these faces, presumably because they rarely walk around Avebury at dawn to see them.
 This is a significant oversight. as standing stones and other megalithic monuments of north-western France include a number of man-modified stones which are anthropomorphic.
 Standing stones in Madagascar are known as vatolahy, literally 'man stones'.
 And British folklore tells of numerous stone circles, such as the Rollright circle on the Oxfordshire border or the Merry Maidens in Cornwall, which are held to be people turned to stone.
 While the origins of such legends are difficult to date, the prevalence of this trope does argue for some antiquity.

 If, as at least some Neolithic people might conceivably have done, I deeply believed that these massive sarsens in some way 'trapped' the spirits of my immediate ancestors, or held within them the souls of an as-yet unborn offspring, just how much more 'magical' could an early morning saunter become?

-wh There are simulacra elsewhere.
+There are simulacra elsewhere.
 The five 'side chambers' which make up West Kennett chambered tomb themselves can be seen as two legs, two arms and a head (with, rather significantly, the entrance between the legs).
-In the 'had' chamber are two simulacra of human heads, one akin to a living face and the other to a skull.
+In the 'head' chamber are two simulacra of human heads, one akin to a living face and the other to a skull.
 Perhaps not coincidentally, the acoustics of the chamber are most 'lively' close to these simulacra.